rafamel/utils/packages/aslug/README.md

 * `alphabet` defaults to: `'0123456789ABCDEFGHIJKLMNPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz-'`
 * `options` fields include:
   * A `separator` to be used between the readable string and the payload.
-Defaults to `'~'`.
+Defaults to `'.'`.
-  * A `target` regular expression to identify the characters to replace.
-Defaults to matching all characters not in `alphabet`.
-  * A `map` function to determine the strategy to use when replacing characters: remove diacritics, leave empty, or any other alternative.
-Defaults to replacing characters for their *ASCII* equivalent.
+  * A `map` function to determine the strategy to use when replacing characters with a string within `alphabet` -otherwise an empty string.
+It can be used to remove diacritics, leave empty, or any other alternative.
+Defaults to replacing characters for their *ASCII* equivalent, if in `alphabet`.

 ### Simple example